skydread1/portfolio/src/loicb/server/content/portfolio/flybot-card-games.md

 It is more common to see interop with JavaScript for ClojureScript.
 However, in our case, we want our Clojure codebase to be run in the game engin Unity, so a dotnet environment.

-Is is now possible to compile a Clojure project to dotnet assemblies and make it work in Unity using the [nasser/magic](https://github.com/nasser/magic) compiler.
-([clojure-clr](https://github.com/clojure/clojure-clr), which is the default clojure compiler to dotnet cannot work in Unity because it relies on the DLR.)
+Is is now possible to compile a Clojure project to dotnet assemblies and make it work in Unity using the [nasser/magic](https://github.com/nasser/magic) compiler. [clojure-clr](https://github.com/clojure/clojure-clr), which is the default clojure compiler to dotnet, cannot work in Unity because it relies on the DLR.

 We use the reader conditionals in `.cljc` files to handle JVM/CLR interop in our project so we can run and test our Clojure project in both environments.